Programmierpraktikum-MVA/edgeAI/README.md

 yolo export model=runs/detect/train/weights/best.pt format=ncnn
 ```

 **Important note:** When exporting to ncnn for the first time, Ultralytics will download the ncnn dependency.
-This takes a very long time (about 15mins average).
+This takes a very long time (about 15 minutes average).

 ## Inference